hirejohnsalcedo/rn-lessons/README.md

 fontFamily: MY_FONT_FAMILY,
 fontWeight: Platform.select({ ios: null, android: "100" }), // "100" should be any weight not equal to fontFamily's native weight
 ```

+## Are you reviewing regarding style?
+- Yes.
+Is it something fixable automatically by static code checking tools like prettier/lint?
+  - Yes.
+Ok, let's add a rule so it gets automatically fixed
+  - No. If it bothers you that much, change it yourself